Vyral/jan-leasure/_posts/2024-12-02-how-to-buy-a-500k-home-with-less-money.md

 * FHA loan: You’ll need 3.5% down, or $17,500 for the same home.
 * VA loan: If you qualify, you need 0% down.
 That’s no money upfront.

 **How does this change things?** Think about it.
 With these options, you can stop waiting to save tens of thousands of dollars.
-A conventional or FHA loan opens the door to homeownership with just a fraction of the amount, while a VA loan lets you skip the down payment entirely if you're a veteran or active-duty military.
+A conventional or FHA loan opens the door to homeownership with just a fraction of the amount, while a VA loan lets you skip the down payment entirely if you’re a veteran or active-duty military.

 {% include pullquote.html %}